dx7er/dx7er.github.io/README.md

 ## About

 **Saqlain Naqvi (@dx7er)** — Cybersecurity professional based in London, UK.
-Specialising in Penetration Testing, Red Teaming, Digital Forensics, OSINT, and Cloud Security (Azure).
+Specialising in Penetration Testing, Digital Forensics, OSINT, and Cloud Security (Azure).
-Currently completing an MSc in Cyber Security & Forensics at the University of Westminster.
+Currently completing an MSc in Cybersecurity & Forensics at the University of Westminster.

 ---